 The parish rents out a total of 70 allotments.
 These vary in price from £20 to £25 per year and measure approximately 750 sq ft.

-Please contact Sharon Smith on 01733 810281 or email her at firstname.lastname@example.org for current allotment availability or to arrange a site visit for tenancy.
+Please contact the Clerk for current allotment availability or to arrange a site visit for tenancy.
 There is also an allotment group, which discusses points of interest and also has plans for seed/plant swaps and community activities.
-Please contact Sharon to be added to the groups contact list.

-Any other allotment queries should be directed to the Parish Clerk:-
+Allotment queries should be directed to the Parish Clerk in the first instance:-

 firstname.lastname@example.org Tel:- 07388 584591